 Smoking marijuana has some side effects that smokers may not even be aware of, however, these side effects may linger for long, while some linger for just a short time.

-Some of these side effects are:
+Other side effects are:

 - Loss of sense of personal identity

 - High risk of heart attack